 - The car I rented was in perfect condition

 - In addition, they have all-inclusive insurance packages with AAA roadside assistance, which means I didn't have to worry (I think it's worth the price)

 The walk departs from Whakapapa village.
 It is an easy drive to reach it.

 You will find a visitor center with all the information you need about hiking (especially the famous Tongariro Alpine Crossing)

 If parking spaces are taken in town, there is a larger carpark before the village

-You can stay in the heart of the park in the Whakapapa village - check out the accommodation options
+You can spend the night in the heart of the National Park in the Whakapapa village - check out the accommodation options

 Or your can find more choice of accommodations around Lake Taupo.
 You don't have to head to the main town North of the lake.
 There are great options in the South in Turangi - see options

 I stayed at Creel lodge in a beautiful park with trees.
 The wood cabin was stunning - check out photos and availability